-If our first look at Destiny 2 gameplay is any indication, Bungie's mega-popular space shooter is evolving in a big way.
-Destiny 2 is shaping up to be a much more social, accessible game than its predecessor, with robust clan functionality and new features that allow newbies to be paired up with pros for the game's more challenging missions.
+With Destiny 2, Bungie's mega-popular space shooter has evolved in a big way.
+Destiny 2 is a much more social, accessible game than its predecessor, with a tighter campaign, fresh multiplayer options and new features that allow newbies to be paired up with pros for the game's more challenging missions.

 From epic new abilities that let you wield swords, staffs and shields to the graphical benefits of the new PC version, here are 7 big changes to look out for in Destiny 2.

 Image Credits: Activision

 Whether you play as a brute force Titan, a magic-wielding Warlock or a nimble, sharpshooting Hunter, you'll have some exciting new abilities to look forward to in Destiny 2.
 The Titan Sentinel subclass allows players to toss around an energy shield like Captain America, while Hunters can wield an electrified staff thanks to the Arcstrider ability.
 Warlocks get to rock the Dawnblade, which is a sword that shoots fire.
 What else could you want?